On the number of Regge trajectories for dual amplitudes: Ruling out dual model amplitudes with finitely many trajectories

 with

 being the contribution to the partial wave coefficient provided by the $i^{\text{th}}$ trajectory.
-Given that the sum over Regge poles has a finite number of terms, demanding that $A_J(s)$ diverges as $J\to \alpha_0 (s)$ implies that at least one of the components $A_J^{(i)}(s)$ must diverge at this value of $J$.
-Repeating the argument used for the single-trajectory case, we see that at $s=0$ the exponential damping of the $c_{n,n-i}$ coefficients yields partial wave trajectory coefficients $A_J^{(i)}$ that are regular at $J=\alpha(0)$, preventing reggeization also in the case with a finite number of trajectories and extending our proof to this case.
+Again, given that the sum over trajectories has a finite number of terms, demanding that $f_J(s)$ diverges as $J\to \alpha_0 (s)$ implies that at least one of the components $f_J^{(i)}(s)$ must diverge at this value of $J$.
+Repeating the argument used for the single-trajectory case, we see that at $s=0$ the exponential damping of the $c_{n,n-i}$ coefficients yields partial wave trajectory coefficients $f_J^{(i)}$ that are regular and therefore the partial wave coefficients are free of poles also in this case.

+The final step showing that this implies an inconsistency in the partial wave coefficients goes in the same way as in the single trajectory case.
+The absence of Regge poles in the case of finitely many trajectories again implies that the Froissart-Gribov representation holds for $J\geq 0$, and in turn, this implies that to have non-divergent partial wave coefficients the Legendre coefficients must satisfy a property analogous to eq.~\eqref{eq:coeff_decay_condition_FG}, namely

+again for positive $s$ as large as desired.
+Since this is in contradiction with the decay condition required to have channel duality, we conclude that the no-go also holds in the case of finitely many trajectories, and therefore these objects are ruled out too.

-Note the previous argument fails if we had an infinite number of Regge trajectories: in this case it would be possible that the contribution from each trajectory is finite, but the infinite sum over $i$ could give rise to the divergence of the partial wave.
+A crucial point is that the previous argument fails if we had an infinite number of Regge trajectories: in this case, it would be possible that the contribution from each trajectory is finite, but the infinite sum over trajectories could give rise to the divergence of the partial wave coefficients.
 We will show later that this is precisely what happens for the Veneziano amplitude.

-Importantly, this means that the residues corresponding to the subleading trajectories could be arbitrarily small: this would not prevent the infinite sum to yield a pole in $J$ in $A_J(s)$.
-Therefore, the argument we presented here does not put any constraint on the absolute size of the couplings $c_{n,J}$.
+Importantly, this means that the residues corresponding to the subleading trajectories could in principle be arbitrarily small: this would not prevent the infinite sum from yielding a pole in $J$ in $f_J(s)$.
+Therefore, the argument we presented here does not put any constraint on the absolute size of the couplings $c_{n,J}$, and thus there is no immediate clash with the numerical results of~\cite{Albert:2023seb,Albert:2022oes,Albert:2023jtd}.
+The seemingly single-trajectory extremal amplitude that they observe could very well be a limiting case in which the couplings of the subleading trajectories are much smaller than those of the leading one and therefore are not visible due to finite numerical precision.